Optometry Vs Physiotherapy: Scopes & Salary

 Job rolesRefractionistOptometristContact lens optometristLow vision optometristPediatric optometristGeriatric optometristVision TherapistResearch optometristPhysiotherapistOrthopaedic physiotherapistNeuro physiotherapistSports physiotherapistCardiorespiratory physiotherapistGeriatric physiotherapistAcademic physiotherapistIndustrial physiotherapist

-Key industriesHospitals, vision care clinics and optical shops, research organisationsHospitals, clinics, health centres, fitness centres, homes, schools
+Key industriesHospitals, vision care clinics and optical shops, research organisationsHospitals, vision care clinics, nd optical shops, and research organisations

-The career paths have minor intersections with both fields offering options in clinical practice, teaching, research and managerial roles.
+The career paths have minor intersections with both fields, offering options in clinical practice, teaching, research,h and managerial roles.

 However, the specialisations within these are poles apart.
 Optometrists deal with various aspects of vision care, while physiotherapists focus on different bodily systems and age groups.